pvaret/spyrit/README.rst

 * Split screen when scrolling back.
 * /commands with full help (type ``/help`` from any session for a list).

 **Spyrit** is a work in progress, and there are still a number of things missing before we can release version 1.0, first and foremost, configuration screens.
-For now you can configure things with the ``/conf`` command.
+For now you can configure things with the ``/settings`` command.

 Website: http://spyrit.ierne.eu.org/

-Follow the development on BitBucket: http://bitbucket.org/balinares/spyrit/

 PREREQUISITES